gvwilson/sensibleadventures/nardica/nardica.md

 they would re-start the engine and run.

 Uncle Jack tapped one of the squares on the panel.
-"I want that forestay cable mended today," he ordered.
+"I want that backstay cable mended today," he ordered.

 "Yessir," Iffy said obediently.
 He'd been drinking, she realized.